 b) Solidification Process

-The heat transfer from molten metal to surroundings through the mould is considered as unsteady state heat conduction with infinite wall thickness problem.
+The heat transfer from molten metal to surroundings through the mould is considered an unsteady state of heat conduction with infinite wall thickness problem.

 4. Fettling

-- The method is used for breaking the mould and taking out casting from the mould is called as fettling operation.
+- The method used for breaking the mould and taking out casting from the mould is called a fettling operation.

 - When the vibrations are applied to the mesh, the mould is getting broken slowly.